Shashankpantiitbhilai/SyncFlow/README.md

 ## � How Docker Containers Work Together

-The system deploys as a distributed microservices architecture using Docker Compose, with six containers orchestrated to provide event-driven two-way synchronization between internal systems and Stripe.
+The system deploys as a containerized event-driven architecture using Docker Compose, with six containers orchestrated to provide real-time two-way synchronization between internal systems and Stripe.

 ### Container Topology